The Sky Tonight

 Comet C/2023 A3 (Tsuchinshan-ATLAS)

 This comet promised a spectacular show last month.
 It, C/2023 A3 (Tsuchinshan-ATLAS), was discovered in January 2023, and astronomers thought that it had the potential to become truly dazzling.
-Predictions suggested that Tsuchinshan-ATLAS would at least as bright as the brightest stars in late September and early October this year, but in fact it only reached magnitude 3.4 on September 25.
-During that time, it passed almost directly between Earth and the Sun, and was difficult to find in the constellation Sextans due to the nearby Sun's glare.
-By October 7 it may reach magnitude 2.6 near the star Zaniah in the constellation Virgo.
-The following night it will be close to Porrima, and by October 10 it will be half-a-handspan north of the first magnitude star Spica.
-From then on it will begin to fade, and may drop to 4th magnitude by the end of the month as it traverses the constellation Virgo.
-It will still be very difficult to see in the twilight sky.
+Predictions suggested that Tsuchinshan-ATLAS would at least as bright as the brightest stars in late September and early October this year, and in fact it reached first magnitude in early October.
+Northern hemisphere observers had good views, but the comet's position was not favourable for those of us in the south.
+It passed almost directly between Earth and the Sun, and was difficult to find in the constellation Sextans due to the nearby Sun's glare.
+By October 7 it had faded to magnitude 2.6 and was near the star Zaniah in the constellation Virgo.
+It is still very difficult to see in the twilight sky.
 By January 1 2025, it will have faded to magnitude 10.9 and will be near the star Altair (but still involved in the glow of twilight).
 For more information, click here .

 Green Comet ZTF (C/2022 E3)